 Performing under the stars at Uluru.
 Singing with world-class professional choirs and orchestras at top Sydney recital halls.
 Performance tours overseas – these are all usual activities for student musicians at Santa Sabina College.

-Under the artistic direction of acclaimed music teacher Mrs Karen Carey, the College has a very active and vibrant Music Department, located in our historic Holyrood House.
+Under the artistic direction of acclaimed music teachers Mr Timothy Chung, our Artistic Director and our Artistic Director Emerita Mrs Karen Carey, the College has a very active and vibrant Music Department, located in our historic Holyrood House.

 We seek to inspire a love of music, creativity, quality music making and a vibrant performance culture in a positive, inclusive environment.

 Students of all ages, backgrounds and levels of ability are offered engaging and innovative, high-quality music education and a range of activities to develop musicality, confidence and self-esteem.